-By default, the Google Apps mail servers deliver each incoming email message to the inbox of the recipient.
+By default, the G Suite mail servers deliver each incoming email message to the inbox of the recipient.
 If the message is addressed to an unknown recipient — that is, to a user who does not exist in your domain — the mail server discards the message.

 The email routing options enable you to change this default behavior in two ways.
 You can instruct the mail server to: